lsu-ddem/pathways-engineering/content/Fall Semester/2_Unit_2/1_Lesson_1/index.md

 ### Teacher Materials

-Click <a href="https://docs.google.com/presentation/d/1p_19jVihgD-P2X3Cwd3x8Szr8raeMC2h_VLlvV7vLuI/edit?usp=sharing" target="_blank">here</a> to download the communication powerpoint
+Click <a href="https://docs.google.com/presentation/d/1p_19jVihgD-P2X3Cwd3x8Szr8raeMC2h_VLlvV7vLuI/edit?usp=sharing" target="_blank">here</a> to download the communication PowerPoint

-Click <a href="https://docs.google.com/document/d/1aOHItCfYRcBMn56tGh1V8pKa0uOJBRGKdnyv2DsVeZQ/edit?usp=sharing" target="_blank">here</a> to download the lesson plan for this lesson.
+Click <a href="https://docs.google.com/document/d/1mUM_eyD0E2XfdrCH64uMQhPRrIn1ZKY2ACEQTPcUmSE/edit?usp=sharing" target="_blank">here</a> to download the lesson plan for this lesson.

 ### Student Materials

-Click to download the <a href="../StudentHandoutExcessiveWording.pdf" download>Excessive Wording Handout</a>
+Click to download the <a href="./StudentHandoutExcessiveWording.pdf" download>Excessive Wording Handout</a>

-Click to download the <a href="../StudentHandoutStrategiesforWriting.pdf" download>Strategies for Writing Handout</a>
+Click to download the <a href="./StudentHandoutStrategiesforWriting.pdf" download>Strategies for Writing Handout</a>

 ### Project